 Currently, Colorado is one of five states that does not have a felony charge option for DUIs.
-In many states, a driver with more than a 1st, 2nd, and 3rd DUI offenses or with a BAC of 0.20 or higher can face a felony charge, up to seven years in prison and a steep fine – and in some states increasingly severe penalties for 1st, 2nd, 3rd or subsequentDUI conviction.
+In many states, a driver with more than a 1st, 2nd, and 3rd DUI offense or with a BAC of 0.20 or higher can face a felony charge, up to seven years in prison, and a steep fine – and in some states increasingly severe penalties for 1st, 2nd, 3rd or subsequent DUI conviction.

 Current law considers a DUI in Colorado a misdemeanor traffic offense, even for 1st, 2nd, and 3rd offenses; and Colorado does not set a cap on the number of DUI convictions a person can receive in a lifetime.
 House Bill 1214 tried to change the law to create a class 5 felony for serial offenders.
 In April 2013 in Denver, the House of Representatives passed a bill that creates stricter penalties for drunk drivers in Colorado.
-The bill did not pass and currently there is no felony DUI law–but it will be here soon.
-The public outcry and political climate has become increasingly frustrated with current DUI laws in Colorado.
-Colorado has steep penalties and there are getting tougher.
+The bill did not pass and currently, there is no felony DUI law–but it will be here soon.
+The public outcry and political climate have become increasingly frustrated with current DUI laws in Colorado.
+Colorado has steep penalties and they are getting tougher.

 According to a study by the Denver Post, one in three Colorado drivers arrested for DUI has a previous DUI arrest.
 Almost 11,000 of the approximately 31,000 drivers arrested yearly for driving under the influence are repeat offenders.
-A handful of these had at least 20 previous drunk driving encounters.
+A handful of these had at least 20 previous drunk-driving encounters.